 Full-Time Employment Benefits

-- This benefit is provided by the City of Waco at no cost to employees.
-Up to six counseling sessions are available (per employee and each dependent) per issue.
-Aetna Resources for Living Services provides this benefit.
+The Employee Assistance Program (EAP) is provided by the City of Waco at no cost.
+This benefit is provided by Humana EAP to all full-time and part-time employees in addition to members of their individual households.
+Up to six counseling sessions are available (per employee and each dependent) per issue per year.

 The bilingual pay program compensates employees whose position may require the use of Spanish bilingual skills.
 Each department is allotted a maximum number of positions that are eligible to receive bilingual pay.

 The Section 125 Cafeteria Plan allows employees to use pre-tax dollars to pay for eligible expenses, which allows employees to reduce income taxes and increase take-home pay.
 The plan includes: health, vision, and dental premium sheltering, healthcare flexible spending account, and dependent care flexible spending account.
-PayFlex Systems USA, Inc.administers the City's flexible spending accounts.
+Navia Benefits administers the City's flexible spending accounts.

 Participation in Deferred Compensation is available for employees who want to save additional money for retirement and not pay taxes on the money until it is withdrawn at retirement.
 The City offers three deferred compensation plans: Metlife, ICMA, and Nationwide.

 The City offers two voluntary dental plans.
 Quality Care Dental (QCD) of America provides a dental discount plan.
-Cigna Dental provides a dental indemnity insurance plan.
+Delta Dental provides a dental indemnity insurance plan.

-Health insurance is effective the first day of employment for employees and dependents that enroll.
+Health insurance is effective the first of the month following 30 days of employment for new hires and dependents that enroll.
 The City's health plan year runs October 1st through September 30th.
 Employees may elect not to enroll in the City's health plan.
 The City offers one health and prescription insurance plan, administered by Blue Cross Blue Shield of Texas (BCBS) and prescription services provided through Prime Therapeutics.
 Locally, employees have access to Hillcrest and Providence Hospitals located in Waco and Scott & White Hospital located in Temple.

 - New Year's Day